RosettaHS/OrionAPI/docs/Function Reference/OLog.md

 void OVLog(CLoggable*,bool passVerbose=true);
 ```
 ### Use
-OLog and OVLog are OKit's solution for logging things easily to the terminal.
+OLog and OVLog are OSL's solution for logging formatted Strings easily to the terminal.
 Both functions allow for logging [CLoggables](https://github.com/RosettaHS/OKit/blob/main/docs/Class%20Reference/Control%20Classes/CLoggable.md) to the terminal.

-OLog and OVLog act identically to `printf`, and is interchangable with it.
+OLog and OVLog act identically to [printf,](https://www.tutorialspoint.com/c_standard_library/c_function_printf.htm) and is interchangable with it.
 They are meant to reduce the need to include `<stdio.h>` or `<iostream>` in your projects soley for the ability to log information out to the terminal.

 To log "Hello World" out to the terminal, use the following syntax: